-This monthly publication provided courtesy of Frank M. DeBenedetto, President of TRTG.
+This monthly publication provided courtesy of Shan Dholaria, CTO of PcPlus Networks

-"As a business owner, you don't have time to waste on technical and operational issues.
+"As a business owner, you don't have time to waste on technical and operational issues plus security is a BIG concern too.
 That's where we shine!
-Call us and put an end to your IT problems finally and forever!"
+Call us to put an end to your IT problems finally and forever."